 - Understanding Non-Binary People: Description of and tips to help you be respectful and supportive.4

-If you are LGBTQ and are considering a college education, AffordableColleges.com (group of professionals from a variety of backgrounds who believe college costs are too high) has put together many resources and a guide that is rich with information to help you navigate the college search and admission process.
-This link: A Guide to College for LGBTQ students goes directly to the pertinent information on the site and will help alleviate the stress of trying to find a LGBTQ friendly school.
+If you are LGBTQ and are considering a college education, AffordableColleges.com (a group of professionals from a variety of backgrounds who believe college costs are too high) has put together many resources and a guide that is rich with information to help you navigate the college search and admission process.
+A Guide to College for LGBTQ Students links directly to the pertinent information on the site and will help alleviate the stress of trying to find an LGBTQ friendly school.
 It also provides information for scholarships, LGBTQ Academics, many incredible National Resources, and much more.

-- Disparity in Care: Though more therapists and psychiatrists today have positive attitudes toward the LGBTQ community, people still face unequal care due to lack of training and/or understanding.
-Health care providers may not have current knowledge of the needs of the LGBTQ community or lack knowledge and experience working with LGBTQ – so may focus more on a person’s sexual orientation and/or gender identity than a person’s mental health condition.
+- The Disparity in Care–Though more therapists and psychiatrists today have positive attitudes toward the LGBTQ community, people still face unequal care due to a lack of training or understanding.
+Health care providers may not have current knowledge of the needs of the LGBTQ community or lack knowledge and experience working with LGBTQ – so may focus more on a person’s sexual orientation and gender identity than a person’s mental health condition.

-- Finding a Provider: Try to find a mental health provider you can trust.
+- Finding a Provider–Try to find a mental health provider you can trust.
 You should feel comfortable with your provider so that you can be open and feel safe.
-Ideally you will find a provider that is LGBTQ-friendly and knowledgeable about the specific cultural considerations and issues faced by LGBTQ individuals with mental health conditions.
-After your visit think about your interactions.
-Ask yourself whether the provider seemed at ease with you and talked openly about your sexuality or gender identity.
-Did you feel comfortable.
+Ideally, you will find a provider that is LGBTQ-friendly and knowledgeable about the specific cultural considerations and issues faced by LGBTQ individuals with mental health conditions.
+After your visit, think about your interactions and ask yourself whether the provider seemed at ease with you and talked openly about your sexuality or gender identity.
+Did you feel comfortable?
 If not, seek another therapist.